 Five to seven business days prior to the day of pricing, the book-running senior manager must provide to the Authority a marketing plan.
-The marketing plan should be developed in collaboration with the banker and underwriting desk of the Senior Manager as well as all syndicate members to ensure meaningful participation of the entire syndicate.
+The marketing plan should be developed in collaboration with the banker and underwriting desk of the senior manager as well as all Syndicate members to ensure meaningful participation of the entire Syndicate.
 It should include the following components:

-- 1. Identify target investors (e.g. casualty companies, trust departments, bond funds, retail) for each maturity range, discuss possible structuring and couponing scenarios and other ideas geared toward obtaining the best price - 2.
-Marketing Strategy: methods to communicate the sale to potential investors, such as internal sales memos, publications, and investor conference calls - 3.
-Structuring features such as use of term bonds, call features - 4.
+- 1. Identify target investors (e.g. casualty companies, trust departments, bond funds, retail) for each maturity range, discuss possible structuring and couponing scenarios and other ideas geared toward obtaining the best price; - 2.
+Marketing Strategy: methods to communicate the sale to potential investors, such as internal sales memos, publications, and investor conference calls; - 3.
+Structuring features such as use of term bonds and call features; - 4.
 Proposed use of Retention, if any - 5.
-Proposed designation rules, including priority of orders - 6.
-Proposed liability assignments for each Syndicate member - 7.
-Include provisions consistent with the Authority HUB goals and generally assign no more than 50% of liability or allocations to any one firm. - 8.
+Proposed designation rules, including priority of orders; - 6.
+Proposed takedown for each maturity; - 7.
+Proposed liability assignments for each Syndicate member; - 8.
+Include provisions consistent with the Authority's HUB participation goals and generally assign no more than 50% of liability or allocations to any one firm; - 9.
 Proposed use of a selling group and if available, the list of firms proposed to be included in the selling group.
-The Authority must approve of the use of a selling group and which firms will be included in the selling group prior to the opening of the order period.
+The Authority must approve of the use of a selling group and which firms will be included in the selling group prior to the opening of the order period; and - 10.
+An itemized list of spread expenses.